Hiring slowed in August as unemployment rate ticked up

 The Federal Reserve has been hiking interest rates to weaken the job market as it tries to tackle soaring inflation.

-Hiring has been one bright spot in a slowing economy: While the government estimates the economy shrank in the first six months of this year — an informal definition of a recession — employers have added an average of 440,000 jobs per month over the past three months, a blockbuster figure.
+Hiring has been one bright spot in a slowing economy.
+While the government estimates the economy shrank in the first six months of this year — an informal definition of a recession — employers have added an average of 380,000 jobs per month over the past three months, a blockbuster figure.
 Layoffs remain low as businesses try to hold on to the workers they have.

+Wage growth in August continued to slow, with average hourly pay rising 5.2% for all workers, and 6.1% for production and nonsupervisory workers — a category that excludes managers and makes up more than 80% of the workforce.

+The Fed has been keeping an eye on wages, with some officials saying they would prefer pay to be growing at a pace closer to 3% to help rein in rising prices.
+Fed Chair Jerome Powell has said that weakening the job offers re-entering workers have is key to getting price increases under control.

 Most industries back to pre-pandemic levels

+While many industries have recovered the jobs they lost in the coronavirus recession, some are still behind.
+Leisure and hospitality is 1.2 million jobs below pre-pandemic levels and employment in government is down 550,000 jobs, including 330,000 fewer jobs in education.

 "Health care has made a pretty dramatic recovery in the last few months, but leisure and hospitality is well short of where it was before the pandemic.
-We do want to continue to see growth there," Daniel Zhao, chief economist at Glassdoor, told MoneyWatch before Friday's report was released.
+We do want to continue to see growth there," said Zhao.

 for more features.